 In the BE ACTIVE 2 study, rates of ACR20, ACR50, and ACR70 response were similar at baseline and at week 104 with continued bimekizumab treatment.
-At week 104 of the BE ACTIVE 2 study, 58.6% of patients achieved a MDA response.
+At week 104 of the BE ACTIVE 2 study, 58.6% of patients experienced an MDA response.
 For a 75% improvement in Psoriasis Area Severity Index (PASI75), PASI90, and 100% improvement in Psoriasis Area Severity Index (PASI100), data were limited at several visits due to an error in the original study protocol, which was later amended.
-For visits with, what the sponsor considered to be, a meaningful sample size of data collected, the proportion of patients who achieved PASI75, PASI90, and PASI100 at week 104 were 79.2%, 73.3%, and 65.8%, respectively.
-The SF-36 PCS score in the BE ACTIVE 2 study was sustained with continued bimekizumab treatment up to week 104 with a mean PCS change of 9.5 (standard error [SE] = 0.8).
+For visits with a meaningful sample size of data collected (according to the sponsor), the proportions of patients who experienced PASI75, PASI90, and PASI100 at week 104 were 79.2%, 73.3%, and 65.8%, respectively.
+The SF-36 PCS score in the BE ACTIVE 2 study was sustained with continued bimekizumab treatment up to week 104, with a mean PCS change of 9.5 (standard error [SE] = 0.8).

-In the BE VITAL study, sustained efficacy was observed with bimekizumab from week 16 to 52 across clinical and patient-reported outcomes.
+In the BE VITAL study, sustained efficacy was observed with bimekizumab from week 16 to week 52 across clinical and patient-reported outcomes.
 At week 52, 51.7% of patients originally randomized to bimekizumab and 40.6% of patients randomized to placebo who crossed over to bimekizumab had an ACR50 response.
 ACR20 and ACR70 similarly improved over time for these groups.

-MDA was achieved by 47.2% bimekizumab and 33.1% placebo-bimekizumab crossover patients at week 52.
-The proportions of patients achieving PASI75, PASI90, and PASI100 increased up to week 52 in both treatment groups of patients with psoriasis affecting at least 3% BSA at baseline.
+MDA was experienced by 47.2% of patients receiving bimekizumab and 33.1% of patients who crossed over from placebo to bimekizumab at week 52.
+The proportions of patients experiencing PASI75, PASI90, and PASI100 increased up to week 52 in both treatment groups of patients with psoriasis affecting at least 3% BSA at baseline.
 Data for the SF-36 PCS were only reported up to week 40.
 At week 40, the mean SF-36 PCS change from baseline was 8.4 (SE = 0.6) for those who were originally randomized to bimekizumab and 7.3 (SE = 0.9) for patients who switched from placebo to bimekizumab.